Tane: Your Personal Indie Game Design Document

 Cultivate Your Game's Seed

-Tane (種) means "seed" in Japanese.
+The name Tane (種) means "seed" in Japanese.
 Just as a seed contains everything needed for a plant to grow, your game idea contains the core elements for a successful project.
 This tool helps you nurture that seed from initial concept to execution plan so that you can grow it into something incredible.